turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 `forEach()` is the foundation for many of the other methods we'll explore today and you can accomplish much of the same functionality with `forEach()` that other methods specialize in.
 That said, just because you _can_ use it, it doesn't mean it's the best choice and that you _should_ use it.
 More on this later.

+One interesting thing to note is that `forEach()` does not return anything.
+If you have a return statement in your callback function it is likely not doing anything for you.
+This is different from map which we will look at next.

 #### Your Turn

 These look familiar...let's compare the structure to what we had before using the `for` loop now with `forEach`.